 Frames Wood or metal.
 Usually ready finished.
-We also have solid wood frames including Ash, Oak, Beech & Poplar which can be stained, painted or just finished with a clear wax showing the wood as nature intended.
+We also have solid wood frames including Ash, Oak, Walnut, Cherry & Poplar which can be stained, painted or just finished with a clear wax showing the wood as nature intended.
 Browse a range of sample chevrons on view at the workshop.

 Tray Frames for a stylish contemporary look.
 Particularly suited to works on canvas or board.
-A very appropriate style of frame for large works on canvas or board, often seen in top Capital galleries.
+A very appropriate style of frame for large works on canvas or board.

 Unique bespoke frames are developed along with the customer.
 These can be a painted or stained solid wood frame to specific colour and style.
 The frames are specific to suit a style of artwork for each customer and therefor unique.
 This takes time and attention to detail.